Geodefi/geonius/docs/deep_dive.md

 ## Validator Creation

+Pool owners can delegate any amount of validators to Node Operators.
-When there is enough ether (32 ETH) deposited in a pool, the pool owner can delegate it to any Node Operator that is registered in the Operator Marketplace.
+When there are enough funds (32 ETH per validator) in the pool, any of the Node Operators that is registered in the Operator Marketplace, can create validators up to their allowance.

 Then,